btruong117/osTicket-Prereq/README.md

 </p>
 <p>
 1) Since the osTicket instance is going to be hosted on a VM, we'll start with that first.
 For all intents and purposes, this could be done on any VM manager, but in this case we'll use Azure's Virtual Machine
   Service to host it.
-Start by going to
+Start by going to "Virtual Machines" in your Azure dashboard and create an Windows 10 VM with version 21H2.
+The specs you pick are at your discretion.
+Remember to document the username and password you set during the creation process.
 </p>
 <br />